re-tika/typescript-mongo-express-angular-node-seed/README.md

 Check out the frontend instructions: https://github.com/bersling/typescript-angular-seed

-## How everything can be setup from scratch
+## How everything can be set up from scratch
 I've documented the steps of the journey here:
 [www.tsmean.com](http://www.tsmean.com).
 This documenation might at some points be somewhat behind the actual repository.